jkunimune/elastik/readme.md

 ![A complete map made of three sections clipped by their boundaries](resources/images/diagram-5.png)

-And there you have it, a world map on an Elastic Earth projection!
+And there you have it, a world map on an Elastic projection!

 Inverting the map projections is possible but computationally challenging.
 This is a fundamental limitation of mesh-based projection.